- Must visit

 Discover the best of Nottingham — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Nottingham trip today.

-Interactive museum in the former courthouse and gaol, exploring crime, punishment, and legal history in Nottingham.
+Interactive justice museum in a former courthouse and jail, bringing crime, punishment, and courtroom history to life in atmospheric historic buildings.

 Official public transport app

-Nottingham Station, Nottingham -> Old Market Square, Nottingham
+Nottingham Station -> Old Market Square, Nottingham

 Find answers to the most common questions about traveling from Kettering to Nottingham by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Nottingham, this guide helps you travel smarter and with confidence.